ts2013/real-estate-contact-form/README.md

 Set your email address and email subject - config/settings.php

-This real estate contact form will save data to database and send an email to admin
+This real estate contact form will save data to database and will send an email to admin